polkadot-fellows/Evaluations/README.md

 ## History

-"Evidenced Arguments" used to be called simply "evidence" and you may sometimes see this defunct term used.
-It was deprecated in favour of Evidenced Arguments (or simply Arguments) since people misconstrued their responsibilities regarding this information and tended to simply dump a dispassionate list of code changes.
-THIS IS UNACCEPTABLE.
+"Evidenced Arguments" used to be called simply "Evidence" and you may sometimes see this defunct term used.
+It was deprecated in favour of Evidenced Arguments (or simply Arguments) since people misconstrued their responsibilities regarding this information and tended to simply submit a list of code changes, which is unacceptable.

 ## Scope